klong/frontend-nanodegree-mobile-portfolio/README.md

 `npm install`

 Sorry, I haven't tested this build process on a windows pc.
-(Please let me know if it works, so I can udate this README file)
+(Please let me know if it works, so I can update this README file)

 ####After `npm install`  stage completes sucessfully